How To Do 2 Digit By 2 Digit Multiplication

 4. Read the result: Read the result from left to right and top to bottom.

-For example, to multiply 23 by 34 using lattice multiplication:
+To give you an idea, to multiply 23 by 34 using lattice multiplication:

 1. Create the lattice: